 Marco Antonio Rubio's professional boxing career spanned more than 15 years — from 2000 to 2015.

-Rubio made his debut against Alberto Juarez at the age of 19 on May 17, 2000, defeating Juarez via 4 round PTS.
+Rubio made his professional boxing debut against Alberto Juarez at the age of 19 on May 17, 2000, defeating Juarez via 4 round PTS.
 He went on to win 5 more consecutive fights after the debut, which included 5 wins via stoppage.

 Rubio had his first world title fight at the age of 28 on February 21, 2009 after 48 professional fights, against Kelly Pavlik for the WBC, WBO, and The Ring titles.
 He lost to Pavlik via 9th round RTD.